saildot4k/Crystal-Chip-R34-v3/readme.txt

 	- Commented out install script for USB FW as currently not working.
           Others can experiment as needed by editing BM/FWS/LATEST/FWINFO.PBT
 	- Used El Isras USB drivers for exfat support: BDM Assault (https://github.com/israpps/BDMAssault)
   	- Changed scripts to allow apps to be installed when booted from recovery cd.
   	- Changed scripts to only shop options for chip installed!
 IE no more seeing DFFS options on CC 1.0 and 1.1.
  	 - Changed scripts so that FW choices are only applicable to the chip installed.
           IE CC1.0-1.2 can choose BM run point, CC2.0 DFFS only.
     To Do:
-	- Fix USB/HDD BM Loading.
+	- Fix FW for running BM via USB/HDD specific firmware.
 Though do we want that?I think it to be too convoluted for most users...IE USB/HDD IRXs still have to be on MC0/1
 	- CC1.X support loading BM from any source without needing multiple FW IE boot order
 	- Add support/Custom Firmware for 8MB (64megabit) AT45DB642D-CNC chip.
 Needs 1052-byte